 From Africa, to India and the Himalayas, Natasha follows his most famous expeditions seeking answers about man’s place in nature today.

 A lens into the past is opened, and their parallel adventure stories begin – 100 years apart.

 Produced by Original Godal Productions; Skypaths is a four-part mini documentary series directed by award-winning filmmaker Kire Godal following Natasha Illum Berg who has lived in East Africa for over 20 years.

-Natasha was born and grew up on her family’s wildlife estate Eriksberg in Sweden – one of two estates from where her illustrious naturalist, writer, filmmaker, grandfather Bengt Berg saved 4 species of birds, wrote dozens of nature books and was the first to film and photograph many species of wildlife around the world.
+Natasha grew up on her family’s wildlife estate Eriksberg in Sweden, now one of Northern Europe’s largest protected wildlife reserves under UNESCO, started by her illustrious naturalist, writer, filmmaker, grandfather Bengt Berg – who in his lifetime saved 4 species of birds, made natural history discoveries, wrote dozens of nature books and was the first to film and photograph many exotic species around the world.

-Through Bengt Berg’s prophetic conservation insights and original archives of wildlife footage – a lens into the past is opened and together a parallel adventure story takes place – between grandfather and granddaughter – a century apart.
+Through Bengt Berg’s original writings, and archives of wildlife footage & photos – a lens into the past is opened and together a parallel adventure story takes place – between grandfather and granddaughter – a century apart.